 Watching a colony of Mexican free-tailed bats emerge is truly a special experience!
 During emergence, the bats spiral upwards in a counter-clockwise direction in order to gain altitude.
-Aerial predators, such as Red-tailed hawks, are sometimes seen catching bats as they emerge, and terrestrial predators, such as Raccoons, feed on fallen bats.
-The large, serpentine column of bats can travel 60 miles, one-way, and as high as 10,000 feet each night to feed on agricultural pests such as the corn earworm (a.k.a. cotton bollworm), cutworm, and webworm moths.
+Aerial predators, such as red-tailed hawks, are sometimes seen catching bats as they emerge, and terrestrial predators, such as racoons, feed on fallen bats.
+The large, serpentine column of bats can travel as high as 10,000 feet and 60 miles, one-way, each night to feed on agricultural pests such as the corn earworm (a.k.a. cotton bollworm), cutworm, and webworm moths.
 Each bat can eat its weight in insects nightly, and the Old Tunnel colony may devour over 25 tons of moths per night!
 When visiting Old Tunnel, we recommend bringing a pair of binoculars to get the best view of the bat emergence.
 Call (866) 978-2287 to get the latest emergence time information.

 Viewing the Bat Emergence

 Visitors can enjoy the bat emergence from May through October by choosing three options: viewing the emergence from the upper viewing area, participating in a lower viewing area tour, or making special group tour reservations for your adult or youth group.

 The upper viewing area, located adjacent to the parking area, is open nightly for use by the general public.
 The scenic view from the upper viewing area allows visitors to experience the rugged beauty of the Texas Hill Country.
 Many bicyclists, motorcyclists, and car clubs stop at Old Tunnel to enjoy this view.
 Bats are best viewed from this area during August and September, when bat emergence times are earlier and more light is present.
 Fantastic views of red-tailed hawks feeding on emerging bats can also be seen from this area.
 No fees are charged and no passports or permits are required.